 So, it is recommended to have an energy surplus by increasing your calorie intake.
 On a keto diet, this can be done by reducing the consumption of Carbohydrates and including a significant amount of fat.

 According to experts, excess 250-300 calories each day should be eaten to expect an increased weight of somewhere around half to one pound in a week.
 In the starting days of bodybuilding on ketosis, you can also increase this calorie surplus, according to what suits you the most.
 Just make sure that you don’t end up accumulating fat while doing this.
+You can use a calculator for keto macros to make this task a bit easier.

 Regulate the hormonal balance